Royal Army Medical Corps: Origins

-Medical services in the British armed services date from the formation of the Standing Regular Army after the Restoration of Charles II in 1660.
-Prior to this, from as early as the 13th century there are records of surgeons and physicians being appointed by the English army to attend in times of war; but this was the first time a career was provided for a Medical Officer (MO), both in peacetime and in war.
+Medical services in the British military date back the founding of the English Army in January 1661 following the Stuart Restoration of Charles II in 1660.
+Prior to this, from as early as the 13th century there are records of surgeons and physicians being appointed to attend the English army in times of war; but this was the first time a career was provided for a Medical Officer (MO), both in peacetime and in war.
 For much of the next two hundred years, army medical provision was mostly arranged on a regimental basis, with each battalion arranging its own hospital facilities and medical supplies.
-An element of oversight was provided by the appointment of three officials: a Surgeon-general, a Physician-general and an Apothecary-general.
+An element of oversight was provided by the appointment of three officials: a surgeon-general, a physician-general and an apothecary general.

 Army Medical Board

-In 1793 an Army Medical Board was formed (consisting of the Surgeon-general, Physician-general and Inspector of Regimental Infirmaries), which promoted a more centralised approach drawing on concurrent civilian healthcare practices.
+In 1793 an Army Medical Board was formed (consisting of the surgeon-general, physician-general and Inspector of Regimental Infirmaries), which promoted a more centralised approach drawing on concurrent civilian healthcare practices.
 The Board set up five General (as opposed to regimental) Military Hospitals: four in the naval ports of Chatham, Deal, Plymouth and Gosport (Portsmouth), and one (known as York Hospital) in Chelsea.
 These hospitals received large numbers of sick and injured soldiers from the French Revolutionary Wars (so much so that by 1799 additional General Military Hospitals were set up in Yarmouth, Harwich and Colchester Barracks); the Board, however, was criticised, for both high expenditure and poor management.
 By the end of the century the Board had been disestablished, and most of the General Hospitals were closed or repurposed not long afterwards.
 By 1807 the only General Hospitals in operation were York Hospital (which was close to the Royal Hospital, Chelsea, where invalided soldiers were routinely sent for pension assessment) and the hospital at Parkhurst (which was attached to the army's Invalid Depôt on the Isle of Wight, where soldiers invalided home from service overseas were initially sent).